-- anchoring bias (tendency to rely on the first observation or piece of information available) - · affinity bias (bias toward people like ourselves) - attribution bias (bias in evaluating reasons for your own and others' behaviors) - blind spot (identifying biases in others but not in oneself) - confirmation bias (seeking information that confirms pre-existing beliefs or assumptions) - · conformity bias (biased caused by peer pressure) - halo effect (thinking everything about a person is good because you like that person) - in-group bias (perceiving positively people who are similar to those in the group) - out-group bias (perceiving negatively people who are different from those in the group) - perception bias (inability to make objective judgments about members of certain groups because of stereotypes)
+- anchoring bias (the tendency to rely on the first observation or piece of information available) - affinity bias (favoring people like ourselves) - attribution bias (bias in evaluating reasons for your own and others' behaviors) - blind spot (identifying biases in others but not in oneself) - confirmation bias (seeking information that confirms pre-existing beliefs or assumptions) - · conformity bias (bias caused by peer pressure) - halo effect (thinking everything about a person is good because you like that person)

+- in-group bias (perceiving positively people who are similar to those in the group) - out-group bias (perceiving negatively people who are different from those in the group) - perception bias (inability to objectively judge members of certain groups because of stereotyping)

-Bias can affect how we perceive all facets of identity: race, ethnicity, gender, sexual orientation, physical traits and ability, religion, geography, immigration status, family and marital status, education, socioeconomic class, accent and vocabulary, introversion/extroversion, etc. The impact of implicit bias can lead to inequity in almost every aspect of a business, from recruiting, hiring, onboarding, assignment opportunities, evaluation, promotion, compensation, and leadership composition to everyday behaviors and group culture.
+Bias can affect how we perceive all facets of identity: race, ethnicity, gender, sexual orientation, physical traits and ability, religion, geography, immigration status, family and marital status, education, socioeconomic class, accent and vocabulary, and introversion/extroversion.
+The impact of implicit bias can lead to inequity in almost every aspect of a business, from recruiting, hiring, onboarding, assignment opportunities, evaluation, promotion, compensation, and leadership composition to everyday behaviors and group culture.